RCKcharan10/VLSI-LAB-EXP-3/README.md

-SIMULATION AND IMPLEMENTATION OF MULTIPLIER
+# SIMULATION AND IMPLEMENTATION OF MULTIPLIER
 **AIM: **
- To simulate and synthesis multiplier using Xilinx ISE.
+ To simulate multiplier using Vivado 2023.2.

 **APPARATUS REQUIRED:**
-Xilinx 14.7
-Spartan6 FPGA
+Vivado 2023.2

 **PROCEDURE:**
 STEP:1  Start  the Xilinx navigator, Select and Name the New project.